hashicorp/vagrant/website/docs/source/v2/provisioning/puppet_agent.html.md

 	</p>
 </div>

+## Options

+The `puppet_server` provisioner takes various options.
+None are strictly required.
+They are listed below:

+* `client_cert_path` (string) - Path to the client certificate for the node on your disk.
+This defaults to nothing, in which case a client cert won't be uploaded.

+* `client_private_key_path` (string) - Path to the client private key for the node on your disk.
+This defaults to nothing, in which case a client private key won't be uploaded.

+* `facter` (hash) - Additional Facter facts to make available to the Puppet run.

+* `options` (string or array) - Additional command line options to pass to `puppet agent` when Puppet is ran.

+* `puppet_node` (string) - The name of the node.
+If this isn't set, this will attempt to use a hostname if set via `config.vm.hostname`.
+  Otherwise, the box name will be used.

+* `puppet_server` (string) - Hostname of the Puppet server.
+By default "puppet" will be used.

 ## Specifying the Puppet Master

 The quickest way to get started with the Puppet agent provisioner is to just